RyGuy860/frontend-nanodegree-feedreader/README.md

 # Welcome to Project 6 Feed Reader Testing.

 ## Getting started
-1.You can fork this project on github (https://github.com/RyGuy860/frontend-nanodegree-feedreader).
+1. You can fork this project on github https://github.com/RyGuy860/frontend-nanodegree-feedreader.
-2.You can clone this project to your local host.
+2. You can clone this project to your local host.
-3.Click on index.html and load the feed reader into your browser of choice.
+3. Click on index.html and load the feed reader into your browser of choice.

 # Project Overview